 There are five discrete sections that are the basis of the application:

 The Pipe section is where the specific dimensions of the pipe are given along with the intended application and joint type.
 Information can also be given for multiple barrel installations and the orientation of the pipeline under a road or railway.

 The pipe application refers to the intended use for the completed pipeline and will have some effect on the input parameters and final calculations.
 Selection of the appropriate application affects the joint type selection options and the option of consideration of internal water pressure effects for pressure pipes.
 Options are:

 Drainage – This includes all pipes used for conveyance of stormwater or as a pipe culvert under a road or railway which are subject to hydrostatic working pressures of less than 60-70 kPa.
 All joint types are possible with this selection.

 The joint type selection options are:

-The nominal pipe diameter is nominal internal diameter of the pipe.
+The nominal pipe diameter is nominal internal diameter which is a convenient rounded number loosely related to manufacturing dimensions of the pipe.
 The actual external diameter, D, is the external diameter of the pipe barrel used in the calculation of working loads on the pipe.
-PipeClass contains a library of default external diameters which are generally commercially available in Australia and New Zealand, however, if known, the actual external diameter can be input.
+PipeClass contains a library of default external diameters which are generally commercially available in Australia and New Zealand, but if known, the actual external diameter can be input.
 This is generally not significant or required except in special applications.
 If in doubt consult your local CPAA member company.